 At Daiichi Sankyo UK, the National Health Service is our biggest stakeholder.
 That’s why we make it our business to understand the challenges faced by the four devolved nations.
 Variations in policy and funding are often determined by disease morbidity and mortality rates.
-In the south of England, for example, deaths arising from CVD are lower than in other UK regions*.
+In the south of England, for example, early deaths arising from CVD are lower than in other UK regions**.

-Regional guidance from the National Institute for Health and Clinical Excellence (NICE), the Scottish Medicines Consortium and Scottish Intercollegiate Guidelines Network, and the All Wales Strategy Group has significant influence on prescribing and patient care.
+Regional guidance from the National Institute for Health and Care Excellence (NICE), the Scottish Medicines Consortium and Scottish Intercollegiate Guidelines Network, and the All Wales Strategy Group has significant influence on prescribing and patient care.

 Whilst we adapt our programmes to reflect the wider goals of the NHS, such as reducing the impact of CVD and diabetes, we also tailor our service to meet the local needs of our customers.
 This collaborative approach between the NHS and industry, supported by the Department of Health and the ABPI, enables pioneering treatments and models of care to be developed and delivered direct to patients.